Responsibleuk/the-circle/README.md

 The Circle aims to inform, educate and challenge the way we think about sustainability and climate change.

 Our first of it's kind sustainabile life strategy aims to not only bring the earth back to life, but also bring ourselves back to life, bringing our essence, our spirit, our sense of purpose back to life.
-It’s about bringing meaning to our lives.
+It’s about bringing meaning to our lives while saving our planet.

 ## Features